Burr Ridge, IL Median Household Income: Trends, Analysis, and Key Findings

 To gain deeper insights into the median household income for Burr Ridge, we conducted an analysis of the most recent available data from the U.S. Census Bureau American Community Survey 5 year Estimates (the most recent data available).

-Of the 7 household sizes (1 person to 7-or-more person households) reported by the census bureau, Burr Ridge did not include 5-person households.
-Across the different household sizes in Burr Ridge the mean income is $192,908, and the standard deviation is $58,754.
-The coefficient of variation (CV) is 30.46%.
+Of the 7 household sizes (1 person to 7-or-more person households) reported by the census bureau, Burr Ridge did not include 1-person households.
+Across the different household sizes in Burr Ridge the mean income is $209,538, and the standard deviation is $25,229.
+The coefficient of variation (CV) is 12.04%.
 This high CV indicates high relative variability, suggesting that the incomes vary significantly across different sizes of households.
+Please note that the U.S. Census Bureau uses $250,001 as a JAM value to report incomes of $250,000 or more.
+In the case of Burr Ridge, there were 1 household sizes where the JAM values were used.
+Thus, the numbers for the mean and standard deviation may not be entirely accurate and have a higher possibility of errors.
+However, to obtain an approximate estimate, we have used a value of $250,001 as the income for calculations, as reported in the datasets by the U.S. Census Bureau.

-In the most recent year, 2021, The smallest household size for which the bureau reported a median household income was 1-person households, with an income of $74,549.
-It then further increased to $207,738 for 7-person households, the largest household size for which the bureau reported a median household income.
+In the most recent year, 2023, The smallest household size for which the bureau reported a median household income was 2-person households, with an income of $194,778.
+It then further increased to $216,875 for 7-person households, the largest household size for which the bureau reported a median household income.

 Burr Ridge median household income by household size